vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/jAti-varNa-practice/v1/persons/sage-bloodlines/articles/sons_of_sarasvatI/08_sOsale_garaLapurI_shAstri_family.md

 © planiglobe.com 2008

 Plate 41: Hypothetical straight-line routes from possible starting points for Tammaṇṇa Śāstri’s journey.
-The *pāḷeyapaṭs* conquered in Bijāpur’s campaign of 1638

-C.E. are shown in italics.
+The *pāḷeyapaṭs* conquered in Bijāpur’s campaign of 1638 C.E. are shown in italics.

-quite possible that their route followed a more circuitous course than the straight lines depicted in Plate 41.
+Even if they had started from Ānēgondi, it is quite possible that their route followed a more circuitous course than the straight lines depicted in Plate 41.

-There is also strong evidence that Veṇkaṭa iI was resident at Penukon.-

-ḍa at this time, and that his rival Śrīraṇga iI was at Vēlūr \[Sharma and Gopal 1980, p.
+There is also strong evidence that Veṇkaṭa iI was resident at Penukoṇḍa at this time, and that his rival Śrīraṇga iI was at Vēlūr \[Sharma and Gopal 1980, p.
 238\].
 We know that the Gōlkoṇḍa and Bijāpur campaigns of 1638 C.E. did not confront either of these symbols of Vijayanagara central power directly, to avoid rallying their vassals to their aid.
 Instead, they went about conquering the vassal states themselves.
 If Tammaṇṇa Śāstri had been in the entourage of either of these monarchs, he is unlikely to have suffered the personal devastation that the family history describes.
 There are no historical accounts of attacks by the Gōlkoṇḍa forces on Penukoṇḍa or Vēl ūr during this period matching Ayyā Śāstri’s account.

+385
-385 Ānēgondi hence remains a viable candidate as Tammaṇṇa Śāstri’s starting point.
-Plate 41 makes clear that Ānēgondi is closer to the sphere of

-Bijāpur’s influence than to that of Gōlkoṇḍa, and is more likely to have been attacked by Bijāpur than by Gōlkoṇḍa.
-Bijāpur did, in fact, wage numerous campaigns in this region, many of them under Śāhji himself. Śāhji, for example, wrote to ‘Ali ‘Ādil Śāh i on July 6, 1657 C.E., aggressively demanding

-a *jāhgīr* as reward for his earlier conquest of Kanakagiri \(farther south\), and of Ānēgondi just a month earlier \[Patwardhan and Rawlinson 1978, p.
+Ānēgondi hence remains a viable candidate as Tammaṇṇa Śāstri’s starting point.
+Plate 41 makes clear that Ānēgondi is closer to the sphere of Bijāpur’s influence than to that of Gōlkoṇḍa, and is more likely to have been attacked by Bijāpur than by Gōlkoṇḍa.
+Bijāpur did, in fact, wage numerous campaigns in this region, many of them under Śāhji himself. Śāhji, for example, wrote to ‘Ali ‘Ādil Śāh i on July 6, 1657 C.E., aggressively demanding a *jāhgīr* as reward for his earlier conquest of Kanakagiri \(farther south\), and of Ānēgondi just a month earlier \[Patwardhan and Rawlinson 1978, p.
 28\].

-However, these were extremely turbulent times for the region, and we have no grounds for dismissing the possibility of an attack on Ānēgondi

-during Gōlkoṇḍa’s campaign of 1638 C.E.
+However, these were extremely turbulent times for the region, and we have no grounds for dismissing the possibility of an attack on Ānēgondi during Gōlkoṇḍa’s campaign of 1638 C.E.
 Such an attack is unlikely to have met much opposition.
 This ancient city had lost its political primacy long before this time, and despite the emotional associations it must have held for Veṇkaṭa iI and Śrīraṇga iI, it is unlikely to have figured prominently in their political and military calculus.
 Both rulers had long been gone from Ānēgondi, and neither one is likely to have wanted to invest much in its defense, even assuming he had the resources to do so.
 Sadly, we have no specifics on any of the battles waged in this region during the Gōlkoṇḍa campaign of 1638 C.E.
-We are thus left to speculate that it was most likely some attack in the locale of Ānēgondi by the Gōlkoṇḍa forces during this

-campaign that was responsible for Tammaṇṇa Śāstri’s journey. Ānēgondi’s location would have made it one of the first Vijayanagara principalities overrun by the G ōlkoṇḍa forces in their southward sweep, so such an attack would have occurred early in this campaign, that is, in 1638–1639 C.E.
+We are thus left to speculate that it was most likely some attack in the locale of Ānēgondi by the Gōlkoṇḍa forces during this campaign that was responsible for Tammaṇṇa Śāstri’s journey. Ānēgondi’s location would have made it one of the first Vijayanagara principalities overrun by the G ōlkoṇḍa forces in their southward sweep, so such an attack would have occurred early in this campaign, that is, in 1638–1639 C.E.

-The Timing and Course of the Journey
+## The Timing and Course of the Journey

 Regardless of the starting point for Tammaṇṇa Śāstri’s journey, the timing of these events appears to be just right.
 We proceed with the working hy-pothesis that Tammaṇṇa Śāstri’s city of residence was attacked sometime during 1638 C.E.
 Following this devastation, Tammaṇṇa Śāstri would most likely have taken some weeks, perhaps some months, to consider his options, choose a course of action, and make preparations for his long trip southwards to Anantaśayana.
 The preparations would have been substantial, since the party would have had to traverse a chaotic, war-torn region, negotiating bad roads and dense forests.
-They would have taken along substantial resources and provisions, a number of attendants, and would have

 386

-proceeded with all deliberate caution, adapting their route to local conditions, and making their journey in legs dictated by the spacing between villages en route.
+They would have taken along substantial resources and provisions, a number of attendants, and would have proceeded with all deliberate caution, adapting their route to local conditions, and making their journey in legs dictated by the spacing between villages en route.
 They would have traveled in carts, cooked on improvised fires, and at times, perhaps even subsisted on tubers and forest produce.
-They would have rested in improvised campsites, guarding against marauders as well as against wild animals, including lions, tigers, and chee-tahs, which would have been common in the forests at the time.
+They would have rested in improvised campsites, guarding against marauders as well as against wild animals, including lions, tigers, and cheetahs, which would have been common in the forests at the time.
 We also know they were accompanied by eight buffaloes, which, apart from being tempting prey, walk at a leisurely pace.
 It is unlikely that this party could have traveled more than 10 km a day, on average.

 At this pace, it is likely that their 320-km journey from Ānēgondi to Ānēkallu would have taken something over a month or so.
 A similar time frame is likely, even if they had started from a place other than Ānēgondi.

-This scenario makes it quite possible for Tammaṇṇa Śāstri and his family to have arrived in Ānēkallu just at the time that Tammēgauḍa had moved

-there.
-According to the *¯*

-*ānēkallu Kaifiyat*, Tammēgauḍa’s treaty with Śāhji

-granted him six months to make this move after losing Hosakōṭe in 1638
+This scenario makes it quite possible for Tammaṇṇa Śāstri and his family to have arrived in Ānēkallu just at the time that Tammēgauḍa had moved there.
+According to the *ānēkallu Kaifiyat*, Tammēgauḍa’s treaty with Śāhji granted him six months to make this move after losing Hosakōṭe in 1638 C.E.

-C.E.
 The *Kaifiyat* confirms that Tammēgauḍa was fortifying the place at the time, matching this detail from Ayyā Śāstri’s account.

 Tammēgauḍa acknowledges Veṇkaṭa iI as his sovereign in inscription Ko 251, and would have been familiar with his Ānēgondi antecedents.
-He

-would also have been well acquainted with the Ānēgondi *Saṁsthāna,* its

-rulers, and perhaps even with its *pradhānis*, including Tammaṇṇa Śāstri himself.
+He would also have been well acquainted with the Ānēgondi *Saṁsthāna,* its rulers, and perhaps even with its *pradhānis*, including Tammaṇṇa Śāstri himself.
 In establishing his new dominions, he would have sought people of learning and ability, and would have warmly welcomed a person of Tammaṇṇa Śāstri’s accomplishments, his generous gift of ten *vr̥ttis* reflecting his high esteem for Tammaṇṇa Śāstri.
-The large house Tammēgauḍa built for Tammaṇṇa Śāstri would have been located in *Tammasandra Agrahāra* that the *¯*

-*ānēkallu Kaifiyat* mentions, and these ten *vr̥ttis* would have been in its environs.
+The large house Tammēgauḍa built for Tammaṇṇa Śāstri would have been located in *Tammasandra Agrahāra* that the *ānēkallu Kaifiyat* mentions, and these ten *vr̥ttis* would have been in its environs.

 We are unable to say much more, given the lack of documentary evidence, either from within the family or from reliable historical sources.
 We take comfort, however, that our reconstruction of events is a plausible account, and fully consistent with available historical facts and the family’s own oral history.
 It has a good chance of being close to what Tammaṇṇa Śāstri actually experienced and endured.

-The Anantaśayana and Hoysaḷa Questions
+## The Anantaśayana and Hoysaḷa Questions

-Itremains unclear why Tammaṇṇa Śāstri would have chosen Anantaśayana as his destination.
+It remains unclear why Tammaṇṇa Śāstri would have chosen Anantaśayana as his destination.
 Anantaśayana \(literally “eternal repose”\) derives its name from its eponymous temple of Viṣṇu reclining on the Śēśa serpent.
 Its other names include Tiruvanantapuram and Travancore \(a corruption of Tiruviṭaṁkūr from British times\).
 Its rulers have been known as Tiruvaḍis.
 The kingdom of the Tiruvaḍi rulers is also referred to as Anantaśayana.
 Thus, Ayyā Śāstri’s account refers to Tammaṇṇa Śāstri’s departure for the “province of Anantaśayana”.

 Its rulers have enjoyed a strong reputation as patrons of scholarship and the arts,806 and one might conjecture that Tammaṇṇa Śāstri travelled there in search of patronage.
 However, the high reputation of the Travancore kings as patrons dates back only to the time of Mārtanḍa Varma \(1729–1758